Riverside Child Custody Attorney

 A Riverside Visitation Lawyer Focused On Your Children’s Best Interests

 When divorcing parents are not focused on the best interests of the children, custody and visitation matters become divisive.
 Emotional elements clash with legal complexities and sons and daughters become unseen and unheard victims.
 At the Law Offices of Catherine A. Schwartz, our objective is to put you in a position to be not just a good parent, but a good co-parent.

 Custody falls into two categories: legal and physical.
 Legal custody allows a parent to make significant decisions involving education, health, religious upbringing and general welfare.
 California family courts lean more toward joint or shared legal custody of the children if possible.
 Primary physical custody involves the child’s permanent residence and visitation or “time-sharing” rights for the noncustodial parent.

-How the Court Determines a Child’s Best Interests
+How the Court Determines a Child’s Best Interests When Determining Custody

 In California, family court judges will use all available evidence in a child custody hearing to determine the best possible outcome for the divorcing parents’ children.
 It’s not uncommon for a parent to assume they have a stronger claim for legal custody when the reality is that the grounds are relatively equal between the parents.
 Some of the criteria the court will use to determine the best possible custody arrangement for the children in a divorce case include:

 - The income of the divorcing parents.
 The court must assess each parent’s ability to handle the financial aspects of raising their children.
 This analysis typically comes into play with alimony and spousal support agreements as well.

 - The locations where the divorcing parents intend to live following their separation.
 Parents moving into separate houses can impact their children’s ability to visit with grandparents and other extended family members.